ShadowTheHedgehogHacking/MagicTXD_Automator/README.md

 # MagicTXD_Automator

-Edited version of MagicTXD revision26 cloned 7/22/2019, for bulk actions
+Edited version of MagicTXD revision26 to crunch textures based on minor rules for 2P-ShdTH

-## Planned:
+Replaces the "Export All" PNG option -> Simply hit "EXPORT" and the operation will take place.

-* Batch format edit for all files in archive (ex: resize operation with percentage and definable exclusion exceptions for every texture within a TXD)
+## Done:
-* Multiple TXD contraint bulk edit (ex: replace fileA with file_name with fileB for all .TXD selected)
+* Batch format edit for all files in archive (ex: resize operation with percentage or ratio based for exclusion for every texture within a TXD)

 ## How to build
 0. Install Visual Studio 2019 Community (or other ver) with "Desktop development with C++" enabled and under Individual components enable C++ CMake tools for Windows